Jarmos-san/hugo-blog/content/posts/blogging-with-hugo-as-an-wordpress-alternative.md

 2. Configure the settings of the CMS from the Admin panel.
 3. Login to your site's Admin panel by navigating to `<YOUR-SITE-URL/admin>` & start writing your content in Rich Text (_you can write in Markdown as well if you prefer_).

+Forestry has a [guide][Forestry + Hugo Guide] to set up their CMS with Hugo.
+Do check it out as well!

 ### Automation & Delegating Build Task to GitHub

 While there's nothing wrong in using Netlify to build the site, it has some limitations.
-A major one being it's slow & unoptimized build times (_it took over 2mins for my site to build_).
+A major one being, it's slow & unoptimized build times (_it took over 2mins for my site to build_).
 And with Netlify's limited 300 build mins per month, it won't take long before the free quota is used up.

 So, to make the most out of Hugo's potential, you should use GitHub Actions.
 With it, you can build your site in <1 mins (_usually takes 20-40 secs on average for mine_).